 What are my obligations as a doctoral scholarship recipient?

 All newly accepted scholarship recipients are required to attend one of two PhD meetings during the first year of their scholarship.
 In addition, recipients must submit an interim report following their first scholarship year.
-At the end of your scholarship, you must send us a copy of your PhD certificate, a final report, and a printed and digital copy of your thesis.
+At the end of your scholarship, you must send us a copy of your PhD certificate and a printed and digital copy of your thesis.

 Is it possible to have my doctoral thesis published?